haxetink/tink_core/README.md

 All modules are situated in `tink.core.*`.
 Some contain more than a single type.
 Generally, it is advisable to import the modules of this package through `using` rather than `import`.

-In addition, you can import all modules at once with `using tink.Core;`.
+In addition, you can import all modules at once with `using tink.CoreApi;`.

 ### Overview